More than 50 years old, freedom songs still inspire today

 While in Alabama, Carl Benkert and others from the Detroit area were enlisted to be night watchmen for the marchers.
 Their job was to keep sure things remained safe overnight, she said.

 In the daytime, Benkert had his tape recorder at the ready.
 He kept it behind an overcoat.
-That hid it from police or angry whites.
-Songs rose often.
+That cloaked it from police or angry whites.
+Songs rose frequently.

 "He told me that when people were scared down there, people would sing," Murphy said.

-The track used in "Selma" was a medley.
-It included "This Little Light of Mine / Freedom Now Chant / Come by Here".
+The track used in "Selma" was a percussive-heavy medley of "This Little Light of Mine / Freedom Now Chant / Come by Here".
 It was recorded at Zion Methodist Church.
 The church is in Marion, Alabama.
-It is where Jimmie Lee Jackson was beaten by troopers and shot by a state trooper.
-It happened while he was taking part in a peaceful voting rights rally.
+It is the church where Jimmie Lee Jackson was beaten by troopers and shot by a state trooper.
+It happened while he was participating in a peaceful voting rights rally.

-The killing inspired the Selma-to-Montgomery march.
-It was in support of voting rights.
-The march ended at Edmund Pettus Bridge across the Alabama River.
-It occurred a month later.
+The killing inspired the Selma-to-Montgomery march for voting rights.
+The march finished at Edmund Pettus Bridge across the Alabama River a month later.

 An evening mass meeting was held on March 18, 1965.
 It was at the church where Jackson had been a deacon.
-The meeting "was attended to overflowing by residents and visitors who had spent the day working in the counties north of Selma," Benkert recalled.
-He wrote about it in the liner notes in his album.
+The meeting "was attended to overflowing by residents and visitors who had spent the day working in the counties north of Selma," Benkert recalled in the liner notes in his album.

-In the medley you can hear the familiar, optimistic song of determination, "This Little Light of Mine."
-It is driven by percussive clapping.
-It shifts to the familiar and still heard "Freedom!
+In the medley, the familiar, optimistic song of determination, "This Little Light of Mine," driven by percussive clapping, shifts to the familiar and still heard "Freedom!
 Now!" chant.
-This came before the plea for heavenly support.
-"People are suffering, Lord, come by here/ People are dying, my Lord, come by here."
+This came before the entreaty for heavenly support: "People are suffering, Lord, come by here/ People are dying, my Lord, come by here."

 For Benkert, traveling to Selma in those charged times provided the opportunity "to see life in a vital totality never otherwise experienced," he wrote.
-It was a moment that forever affected him.
-That is judging by his comments on the Zion Methodist mass meeting.
+It was a moment that permanently affected him.
+That's judging by his comments on the Zion Methodist mass meeting.

 "Participating in 'We Shall Overcome' is always a moving occasion for the spirit," Benkert wrote.
 "But this was for the few outsiders present the most powerful and electrifying yet experienced."

 And a number of his recordings of speeches, particularly by Martin Luther King, have had historic importance.
 Benkert made the only known recording of a May 31, 1965, King speech.
-It came at the end of the march to Montgomery.
-The march had grown to 50,000 people during its five days.
+It came at the end of the march to Montgomery that had grown to 50,000 people during its five days.
 In it, King told supporters at Brown Chapel in Selma, "Equality is more than a matter of mathematics and geometry.
-Equality is a philosophical and psychological matter.
-And if you pluck me from communicating with a man at that moment, you are saying that I am not equal to that man."
+Equality is a philosophical and psychological matter and if you pluck me from communicating with a man at that moment you are saying that I am not equal to that man."

 "Let us not rest until we end segregation and all of its dimensions," King said.

-Benkert donated the bulk of his recordings and papers.
-He gave them to the University of Michigan.
+Benkert donated the bulk of his recordings and papers to the University of Michigan.
 Royalties for the Selma recordings still come in, his daughter said.